 There is still a possibility that the Superferry may run again in the future among the Hawaiian Islands, but we don’t expect it to happen anytime soon.
 We’ll keep you posted with any new Hawaii Superferry news.

 Friday May 9th, 2008

-Today the Hawaii Superferry begins a second round trip between Oahu and Maui on 4 days of each week.
+Today the Hawaii Superferry begins a second round trip between Oahu and Maui on 4 days each week.
 This escalation of service comes from increased demand after the closure of Aloha Airlines.
-Hawaii Superferry has appointed a new CEO, Thomas Fargo, in efforts to make the controversial interisland ferry more efficient and profitable.
+Hawaii Superferry has appointed a new CEO, Thomas Fargo, in an effort to make the controversial interisland ferry more efficient and profitable.
 Concerns over the Kauai route going into effect are still strong on both sides.
-No public plans for initiating the service again has been expressed.
+No public plans for initiating the service again have been expressed.
 The price of tickets between Maui and Oahu is still set at $39 each way but is said to be increasing in early June.

 Thursday December 13th, 2007

 After Governor Linda Lingle and her administration managed to swiftly reverse the judgment by the courts, The Hawaii Superferry resumed service today while the EIS is being done.
 The Superferry came from Oahu to Maui mid-day today without any problems.